jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/04_Fluentbit/01_Structure logs fro Dynatrace/index.md

 This object will define labels that attach the ClusterInput objects ( to collect logs ) , ClusterFilter objects, and the ClusterOutput objects of our pipeline.

-D. Look at the ClusterInput
+4. Look at the ClusterInput

 ```bash
 kubectl get ClusterInput.fluentbit.fluent.io